BMW Z4 (G29): Equipment

 The sDrive models are available in a Sport line or the M Sport package.
 Available driver assistance systems include active cruise control, lane change warning system, a parking assistant, and collision warning with braking intervention.

 The Z4 is offered with a 10.25-inch display with the iDrive 7.0.
 The car is available with BMW ConnectedDrive services which allow for over-the-air updates for the navigation maps and operating system.
 The digital key feature allows the car to be unlocked and started with a smartphone, and access can be shared with other people.
 It is also available with a customisable, digital instrument cluster (called BMW Live Cockpit Professional).

 Models

 The launch model was the M40i First Edition which has Frozen Orange metallic paintwork and Vernasca leather, 19-inch alloy wheels, adaptive dampers, a Harman Kardon surround sound system and a head-up display.

-The Z4 range consists of the sDrive 20i which is only available in Europe, the sDrive 30i and the range topping M40i models.
+The Z4 range consists of the sDrive 20i which is only available in selected markets, the sDrive 30i and the range topping M40i models.
 The sDrive models are powered by the 2.0-litre B48 straight-4 engine while the M40i is powered by the B58 straight-6 engine.
 All engines come with forced induction and are mated to an 8-speed automatic transmission.
 A 6-speed manual transmission was made available for only the sDrive 20i from July 2019.